Keep Pennsylvania Beautiful – Beautify Main Street Uniontown

 Main Street is a volunteer driven organization.
 If you would like to take part in the beautification, historic preservation, or economic development activities, please visit, call, or email.

-Storey Square: Enjoy the Music, purchase an Ice Cream, a Meal, and Local Products
+Storey Square: Enjoy the Music, Purchase a Meal, and Buy Local Products

 ||VFW Post 8543 Band